-- · recommending to the Board of Directors, individuals for appointment or election as directors; - recommending to the Board of Directors individuals for appointment to vacancies on any committee of the Board of Directors; - · recommending to the Board of Directors regarding any changes to the size of the Board of Directors or any committee; - · reporting to the Board of Directors on a regular basis; and - performing any other duties or responsibilities expressly delegated to the committee by the Board of Directors relating to board or committee members.
+- recommending to the Board of Directors individuals for appointment to vacancies on any committee of the Board of Directors; - recommending to the Board of Directors regarding any changes to the size of the Board of Directors or any committee; - · reporting to the Board of Directors on a regular basis; and - performing any other duties or responsibilities expressly delegated to the committee by the Board of Directors relating to board or committee members.

 Candidates for director should have certain minimum qualifications, including the ability to understand basic financial statements, being over 21 years of age, having relevant business experience (taking into account the business experience of the other directors), and having high moral character.
-The Nominating and Corporate Governance Committee retains the right to modify these minimum qualifications from time to time.
+The Committee retains the right to modify these minimum qualifications from time to time.

-In evaluating an incumbent director whose term of office is set to expire, the Nominating and Governance Committee reviews such director's overall service to Heat during such director's term, including the number of meetings attended, level of participation, quality of performance, and any transactions with Heat engaged in by such director during his term.
+In evaluating an incumbent director whose term of office is set to expire, the Nominating and Governance Committee reviews such director's overall service to the Company during such director's term, including the number of meetings attended, level of participation, quality of performance, and any transactions with the Company engaged in by such director during his term.

-When selecting a new director nominee, the Nominating and Corporate Governance Committee first determines whether the nominee must be independent for NASDAQ purposes or whether the candidate must qualify as an "Audit Committee financial expert."
-The Nominating and Corporate Governance Committee then uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm to assist in the identification of qualified director candidates.
-The Nominating and Corporate Governance Committee also will consider nominees recommended by our stockholders.
+When selecting a new director nominee, the Committee first determines whether the nominee must be independent for NASDAQ purposes or whether the candidate must qualify as an "audit committee financial expert."
+The Committee then uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm to assist in the identification of qualified director candidates.
+The Committee also will consider nominees recommended by our stockholders.
 The Nominating and Governance Committee does not distinguish between nominees recommended by our stockholders and those recommended by other parties.
 The Committee evaluates the suitability of potential nominees, taking into account the current board composition, including expertise, diversity and the balance of inside and independent directors.
 The Nominating and Governance Committee endeavors to establish a diversity of background and experience in a number of areas of core competency, including business judgment, management, accounting, finance, knowledge of our industry, strategic vision, research and development and other areas relevant to our business.